Xeppy/monster-simulation/README.md

 1. ```cd monster-simulation``` (Or what you named this repository folder on your machine)
 2. ```npm install```
 3. `npm start` or `npm run monsters`
+4. That's it!

+### The CLI will take you through the rest!